adjtomo/pysep/README.md

 ### Plotting SPECFEM synthetics

 RecSec can plot SPECFEM-generated synthetic seismograms in ASCII format.
+Here the domain should be defined by geographic coordinates (latitude/longitude).
+If your domain is defined in Cartesian, see below.

-These can be plotted standalone, or alongside observed seismograms to look at data-synthetic misfit.
+Record sections  can be plotted standalone, or alongside observed seismograms to look at data-synthetic misfit.

 To access metadata, RecSec requires the CMTSOLUTION and STATIONS file that were used by SPECFEM to generate the synthetics.
 Based on a standard